Haifa3D/hand-scan/README.md

 * Before running the **alignment**, please check that the **calibration** results were good (in terms of low errors).
 * Before running the **registration**, please load one of the aligned point clouds (a/b/c/... .ply) and see if they are aligned correctly.
 Parts of the hand from differnet cameras will be colored in different colors for making this observation easier.
+An important thing to check is if there are objects in the point clouds that were'nt removed in the **segmentation**.
 * After the **alignment**, run the **denoising before registration**, and load the denoised point clouds (a/b/..._denoised.ply) and see the results.
 * In the **regitration**, remove the point clouds (depth images) which you think might give bad results (for example - noisy point clouds, scans where the hand moved, etc.).